coffee-fueled-dev/rapid/README.md

 5. [Server Setup](./docs/server.md) - Configure your server
 6. [Rate Limiting](./docs/rate-limiting.md) - Protect your APIs
 7. [CSS & Styling](./docs/styling.md) - Style your application

-## Examples

-See the `apps/dev` directory for a complete working example with:

-- Authentication
-- Search with query parameters
-- Dashboard with protected routes
-- API endpoints with rate limiting